NishanthSridhar/week1-data-cleaning-r/README.md

 ## License

-Educational project prepared for the Satsuma / Yuva Intern internship program.
+Educational project prepared for the Yuva Intern internship program.